 How do we comply?

-In regards to e-book downloads (Essential Physics 1st and 2nd Edition), where the purchaser inputted the student’s name during the purchasing check out procedure, PASCO maintains a user login record of e-book access in its secure server with limited employee access.
+In regards to earlier version e-book downloads (Essential Physics 1st and 2nd Edition), where the purchaser inputted the student’s name during the purchasing check out procedure, PASCO maintains a user login record of e-book access in its secure server with limited employee access.
 This information is available for review upon request.
 All current and future version e-book download users are assigned an anonymous identification number without any personally identifiable information associated with it.

 3rd Party Access/3rd Party Service Providers